yeayee/Mathpix-Snip/README.md

 # Mathpix-Snip
-Fuck Mathpix Snip, Free Forever
+As Mathpix Snip, But free forever

 This app can change image to latex.All right, it's free forever.